maggick/maggick.github.io/source/robotics/sauce.html.markdown

 (<a href="http://www.youtube.com/watch?v=7d_2A1_NbyA&feature=plcp">see youtube video</a>) and next integrate the code in the robot.
 This work fine in my school training pool as you can see on this
 <a href="http://www.youtube.com/watch?v=1-Zy_YwxD2Y&feature=plcp">other youtube video</a>.
+You can found the source code on <a href="https://github.com/maggick/imgTracking">github</a>.

 The following picture show the robot in the training pool.